 We have funded our operations principally through the private placement of equity securities, debt financing and interest income.
-As of December 31, 2010, we have received proceeds, net of offering costs, of \$62.7 million from the issuance of convertible preferred stock, including \$7.5 million from the sale of 1.5 million shares of Series D preferred stock in July 2009, \$30.0 million from the sale of 6.0 million shares of Series C preferred stock in during the course of 2008 and 2009, and \$7.8 million from the sale of 248,320 shares of Series E preferred stock in December, 2010.
-As of December 31, 2010, we had cash, cash equivalents and certificates of deposit of approximately \$12.8 million.
+As of June 30, 2011, we have received proceeds, net of offering costs, of \$76.3 million from the issuance of convertible preferred stock, including \$7.5 million from the sale of 1.5 million shares of Series D preferred stock in July 2009, \$30.0 million from the sale of 6.0 million shares of Series C preferred stock in during the course of 2008 and 2009, and \$21.4 million from the sale of 684,624 shares of Series E preferred stock during the course of 2010 and the first half of 2011 of which \$8.6 million was issued to acquire the minority interest in BPS.
+As of June 30, 2011, we had cash, cash equivalents and certificates of deposit of approximately \$9.8 million.
+As of September 30, 2011, our preliminary estimate of cash, cash equivalents and certificates of deposit was approximately \$6.3 million.
 The following table sets forth the primary sources and uses of cash for each of the periods set forth below: